kushdave95/astar-docs/docs/tutorials/cross-chain-interactions-via-layerzero/oft-implementation.md

 To initiate a transfer:

 **From the Source Chain**:
+- Define your adapterParams according to your specifications.
+For more info on adaperParams click [here](https://layerzero.gitbook.io/docs/evm-guides/advanced/relayer-adapter-parameters).
 - Call the `estimateSendFee` function, which will return a gas quote for your token transfer.
 - Call the `sendFrom` function in your smart contract that triggers `_debitFrom`, which handles the deduction of tokens from the user's balance and initiates the cross-chain request using LayerZero's messaging system.

 **On the Destination Chain**: When the message is received, `_creditTo` is invoked on the destination chain, crediting the specified amount of tokens to the target address.